meri-leeworthy/notes-explorer/posts/A Thousand Plateaus.md

 Christ: 124, 301, 533 n.
 7
 - and faciality, 176-79, 182, 184-85, 187, 189
 - and incorporeal transformation, 81
-- See also Bible, the;
+- See also Bible, the; Christianity; Religion Christen, Yves: 518-19 n.
-Christianity
-- Religion
-Christen, Yves: 518-19 n.
 5
 Christianity: semiotic of, 125
 - translation of, 137
 - See also Christ; Religion
 Chromaticism: and linguistics, 95-100
-- See also Music
+- See also Music, Painting
-- Painting
 Chronochromie: 320
 Church: and becoming-animal, 247-48
 - and segmentarity, 218